0xPolygon/cdk-data-availability/README.md

 As blockchain networks grow, the volume of data that needs to be stored and validated increases, posing challenges in scalability and efficiency.
 Storing all data on-chain can lead to bloated blockchains, slow transactions, and high fees.

 Data Availability Nodes facilitate a separation between transaction execution and data storage.
 They allow transaction data to reside off-chain while remaining accessible for validation.
 This significantly improves scalability and reduces costs.
-Within the framework of Polygon's CDK, Data Availability Committees (DACs) run DA nodes to ensure the security, accessibility, and reliability of off-chain data.
+Within the framework of Polygon's CDK, Data Availability Committees (DAC) members run DA nodes to ensure the security, accessibility, and reliability of off-chain data.

 To learn more about how the data availability layer works in the validium, please see the CDK documentation [here](https://wiki.polygon.technology/docs/cdk/dac-overview/).